Three Salsa Questions with Svetlana Ray

 - Structure – realising the “rules” of Salsa dancing, how and why it works.

 - Technique – you continue to grow, but one day you see that you are not good enough yet.
 Sometimes you are not fast enough to make some things with advanced partners, you still do not have enough moves for solo dancing, or you wish you could do more spins while keeping balance.
 The more you improve – the more joy you get just from feeling that you REALLY CAN do WHAT YOU WANT.
-To stop after a triple turn and do not wobble, to feel each step on the floor, to control and use every part of your body, and not miss anything in your subconsciousness.
+To stop after a triple turn and do not wobble, feel each step on the floor, control and use every part of your body, and not miss anything in your subconsciousness.

 - Musicality (Finally) – then I noticed that all the dances are similar.
 It started to become boring.
 Luckily, I found out about instrument patterns, song structures, famous singers, bands and since then my Salsa world has changed completely.
-For me, the music gives a reason to all we do and it is incredibly interesting to follow the song, to discover and predict the logic, to guess the accents, and to reveal new tricks or connection between different tracks.
+For me, the music gives a reason to all we do and it is incredibly interesting to follow the song, discover and predict the logic, guess the accents, and reveal new tricks or connections between different tracks.
 That game makes every dance unique, especially when you have a partner to play with.